Cyclic Sieving for Plane Partitions and Symmetry: Introduction and statement of results

-The \emph{cyclic sieving phenomenon} of Reiner, Stanton, and White~\cite{reiner2004cyclic} is, broadly speaking, the philosophy that we can often count fixed points for a nice group action on a set of combinatorial objects by plugging roots of unity into a polynomial related to this set.
-Initially the philosophy was considered only for cyclic group actions (thus the name), but there has also been interest in broadening the philosophy to include other groups as well~\cite{barcelo2008bimahonian, rao2017dihedral}.
-Cyclic sieving phenomena involving polynomials which have simple product formulas in terms of ratios of $q$-numbers (like the MacMahon formula) are especially valuable, because these imply that every symmetry class has a product formula.
+The \emph{sieving phenomenon} of Reiner, Stanton, and White~\cite{reiner2004cyclic} is, loosely speaking, the philosophy that we can often count fixed points for a nice group action on a set of combinatorial objects by plugging roots of unity into a polynomial related to this set.
+Initially the philosophy was considered only for cyclic group actions, and in this context it is usually called the \emph{cyclic sieving phenomenon}; but there has also been interest in broadening the philosophy to include other groups as well~\cite{barcelo2008bimahonian, rao2017dihedral}.
+In fact, as we explain below, the sieving phenomenon grew out of Stembridge's \emph{``$q=-1$'' phenomenon}, which is basically the case where the group has order two.

+Sieving phenomena involving polynomials which have simple product formulas in terms of ratios of $q$-numbers (like the MacMahon formula) are especially valuable, because these imply that every symmetry class has a product formula.

-One of the most impressive examples of the cyclic sieving phenomenon is:
+One of the most impressive such examples of the cyclic sieving phenomenon is: